smartscripts-nl/dynamic-xray/README.md

 ## About the code

+* Dynamic Xray uses a stripped down version of my personal extensions system for KOReader.
 * DX is added by patching the stock KOReader code, so you don't have to modify the code of the basic KOReader version.
 * The DX plugin is structured to resemble an MVC structure:
     * M = XrayModel > data handlers: XrayDataLoader, XrayFormsData, XraySettings, XrayTappedWords and XrayViewsData (extensions)
     * V = XrayUI, and XrayDialogs and XrayButtons (extensions)
     * C = XrayController (plugin)
 * In code-eplanations.lua you can find some explanations for programmers about the inner workings of DX.
 This file doesn't have a function in the plugin, is meant to be purely informational.
+* DeepWiki.com has an extensive analysis of the DX plugin (for now of old version 1, but probably this will soon be updated).
+See [DeepWiki/dynamic-xray](https://deepwiki.com/smartscripts-nl/dynamic-xray).

+## Icons

+Most icons used by DX were downloaded from [Online Webfonts](https://www.onlinewebfonts.com/icon/), and some from [SVG Repo](https://www.svgrepo.com/).
+In some cases I've renamed these icons, to clarify their function in DX.

 ## Development history and usage